 These two factors lead to a culture of passion both for the players and the city itself.
 This passion, in turn, gave the players a reason to play and the fans a reason to show up.
 For the players, it was a way to heal the city, and for the fans, it was a way to heal themselves.

 Thankfully, these circumstances are few and far between, but there is still a valuable lesson here.
-Team members that have a sense of mission in who they are as a team and who are also motivated by culture will always excel, be it in a game, in an office, or in life.
+Team members that have a sense of mission in who they are as a great team and who are also motivated by culture will always excel, be it in a game, in an office, or in life.

 The Las Vegas Golden Knights were Las Vegas’ first professional sports team to play in a major league – the city and the organization worked hard to create amazing facilities and help build the fan base.
 The community and the organization gave the Golden Knights everything they needed to succeed and, guess what, what they did as a team was nothing short of amazing.